 - 1. To receive, consider and adopt: - a.
-The Annual Audited Standalone Financial Statements of the Company for the financial year ended 31st March 2021 including the Audited Balance Sheet as at 31st March, 2021 and Statement of Profit & Loss for the year ended on that date and the Reports of the Board of Directors and Auditors thereon; and - b.
-The Annual Audited Consolidated Financial Statements of the Company for the financial year ended 31st March 2021 including the Audited Balance Sheet as at 31st March, 2021 and Statement of Profit &Loss for the year ended on that date and the Report of the Auditors thereon. - 2.
-To declare dividend on Equity Shares for the financial year ended 31st March, 2021. - 3.
-To appoint a director in place of Mr. Lakshmi Niwas Bangur (DIN: 00012617), who retires by rotation at this Annual General Meeting and being eligible, offers himself for re-appointment.
+The Annual Audited Standalone Financial Statements of the Company for the financial year ended 31st March 2022 including the Audited Balance Sheet as at 31st March, 2022 and Statement of Profit & Loss for the year ended on that date and the Reports of the Board of Directors and Auditors thereon; and - b.
+The Annual Audited Consolidated Financial Statements of the Company for the financial year ended 31st March 2022 including the Audited Balance Sheet as at 31st March, 2022 and Statement of Profit &Loss for the year ended on that date and the Report of the Auditors thereon. - 2.
+To declare dividend on Equity Shares for the financial year ended 31st March, 2022. - 3.
+To appoint a director in place of Ms. Sheetal Bangur (DIN: 00003541), who retires by rotation at this Annual General Meeting and being eligible, offers herself or re-appointment. - 4.
+To appoint M/s B. Chhawchharia & Co, Chartered Accountants, (Firm Regn.
+No. 305123E), as the Statutory Auditors of the Company and in this regard to consider and, if thought fit, to pass, with or without modification(s), the following resolution as an Ordinary Resolution: